awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 + `SUCCESS` – This condition is the same as `COMPLETE`, but it also requires that the container exits with a `zero` status\.
 This condition cannot be set on an essential container\.
 + `HEALTHY` – This condition validates that the dependent container passes its Docker healthcheck before permitting other containers to start\.
 This requires that the dependent container has health checks configured\.
 This condition is confirmed only at task startup\.

-#### Container Timeouts<a name="container_definition_timeout"></a>
+#### Container timeouts<a name="container_definition_timeout"></a>

 `startTimeout`
 Type: Integer
 Required: no
 Example values: `120`
 Time duration \(in seconds\) to wait before giving up on resolving dependencies for a container\.
-For example, you specify two containers in a task definition with containerA having a dependency on containerB reaching a `COMPLETE`, `SUCCESS`, or `HEALTHY` status\.
-If a `startTimeout` value is specified for containerB and it does not reach the desired status within that time then containerA will give up and not start\.
-This results in the task transitioning to a `STOPPED` state\.
+For example, you specify two containers in a task definition with `containerA` having a dependency on `containerB` reaching a `COMPLETE`, `SUCCESS`, or `HEALTHY` status\.
+If a `startTimeout` value is specified for `containerB` and it doesn't reach the desired status within that time then `containerA` will give up and not start\.
+If a container does not meet a dependency constraint or times out before meeting the constraint, Amazon ECS doesn't progress dependent containers to their next state\.
-For tasks using the Fargate launch type, this parameter requires that the task or service uses platform version 1\.3\.0 or later\.
-If this parameter is not specified, the default value of 3 minutes is used\.
+For Amazon ECS tasks hosted on Fargate, this parameter requires that the task or service uses platform version `1.3.0` or later\.
+If this parameter is not specified, the default value of `180` seconds is used\.
-For tasks using the EC2 launch type, if the `startTimeout` parameter is not specified, the value set for the Amazon ECS container agent configuration variable `ECS_CONTAINER_START_TIMEOUT` is used by default\.
-If neither the `startTimeout` parameter or the `ECS_CONTAINER_START_TIMEOUT` agent configuration variable are set, then the default values of 3 minutes for Linux containers and 8 minutes on Windows containers are used\.
-Your container instances require at least version 1\.26\.0 of the container agent to enable a container start timeout value\.
-However, we recommend using the latest container agent version\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
-If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version 1\.26\.0\-1 of the `ecs-init` package\.
-If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
-For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

 `stopTimeout`
 Type: Integer